DasLuigi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5.script that adds execute permission to the owner of the file hello.
 6.scipt for multiple permissions.
 7.script that adds execution permission to everybody.
-8.script that sets the permission to the file hello as follows
+8.script that sets the permission to the file hello as follows.
+9.script that sets the mode of the file hello.